Are health star ratings giving sugary products a health halo? We look at criticism of the ratings and what can be done to fix the system.

 In line with the World Health Organization’s recommendation to limit intake of added sugars, we’ve asked the committee to investigate amending the rating calculations to specifically account for these ingredients.
 At present, star ratings are calculated on total sugars: added sugars don’t score any extra penalty points.

-We’re also calling for the rating guidelines to be amended to prevent manufacturers basing calculations on unrealistic assumptions about how the product will be prepared – the Milo problem (see “Skimming it”).
+We’re also calling for the rating guidelines to be amended to prevent manufacturers basing calculations on unrealistic assumptions about how the product will be prepared – the Milo problem (see “Is this fair?”).

 The committee is expected to provide its report to government ministers by the end of this year.
 A further five-year review is scheduled for 2019.